Batoka Gorge Hydroelectric Power Station: Overview

 Currently, the proposal is for two power plants, each with an installed capacity of 1200 MW; one on the Zambian side and another on the Zimbabwean side.
 The dam to supply the reservoir with water will be a 181 m tall arch-gravity type.

-The project is being implemented by the Zambezi River Authority, a bi-national organisation mandated to operate, monitor and maintain the Kariba Dam complex as well as exploit the full potential of the Zambezi River.
+The project is being implemented by the Zambezi River Authority, a bi-national organization mandated to operate, monitor and maintain the Kariba Dam complex as well as exploit the full potential of the Zambezi River.